Set Up an AWS Glue Data Catalog File Federation Connection (Beta)

 -

-For Signing Region, enter the AWS region that Glue Data Catalog is hosted in.
+For Signing Region, enter the host AWS region that Glue Data Catalog.

 -

 For Signing Service, enter glue.
-The Signing Service, in addition to the AWS Access Key ID, Secret Access Key, and Signing Region, is required for Data 360 to correctly sign requests to the Glue Data Catalog using AWS Signature Version 4.
+Data 360 requires the Signing Service, in addition to the AWS Access Key ID, Secret Access Key, and Signing Region, to sign requests to the Glue Data Catalog by using AWS Signature Version 4.

 - Row-Level Updates: Querying Iceberg tables that are configured to use Iceberg V2 MoR Position Equality Deletes or Iceberg V3 Deletion Vectors isn't supported.
 To express a merge-on-read table as a copy-on-write table, see Submitting Spark Jobs for MoR to CoW Conversion.